jsobel1/WikiCitationHistoRy/README.md

-# WikiCitationHistoRy
+# WikiCitationHistoRy R package

 <img src="https://github.com/jsobel1/WikiCitationHistoRy/blob/master/img/WikiHistory_logo_V3_test.png" width="250">

-WikiCitationHistoRy was developed in order to retrieve the history of any wikipedia article and its content as timestamps, revision ID , users, article size, and citations counts,and article text.
-This package allows retrieval of all information in structured tables and provides several visualisations for the data.
+WikiCitationHistoRy was developed in order to retrieve the history and its content of any wikipedia article as timestamps, revision ID , users, article size,and article text.
+This package allows retrieval of all information in structured tables and provides several visualisations of the data.
+In addition, the package offers several options to extract citations and references, and annotate them.

 # Package installation